the-wright-engineer/metalk8s/docs/developer/architecture/alerting.rst

 Context
 -------

-MetalK8s is automatically deploying Prometheus, Alert Manager and a set of predefined alert rules.
-In order to leverage Prometheus and Alert Manager functionalities, we need to explain, in the documentation, how to use it.
+MetalK8s is automatically deploying Prometheus, Alertmanager and a set of predefined alert rules.
+In order to leverage Prometheus and Alertmanager functionalities, we need to explain, in the documentation, how to use it.
 In a later stage, those functionalities will be exposed through various administration and alerting UIs, but for now, we want to provide our